Robot Wars: Arenas of Destruction

 Robot Wars: Arenas Of Destruction is a 2001 action game published by BBC Multimedia and released for the PlayStation 2 and Microsoft Windows, based on the BBC television series, Robot Wars.
+It was the first of the company's titles to be released under the "Gamezlab" core brand.

 In this game, players can fight as their own created robots, or leading robots from the series, such as Razer, in arenas around the world in order to earn money to unlock new levels and buy better robots and parts.

 Gameplay

 The player begins the game with 2000 credits and a robot called "My First Bot".
 The player is then advised to sell this robot and buy a new one, with a profit or 1350 credits from the old robot.
 A range of parts, armor, weapons and extras can be bought at different prices in the shop, or a smaller range at the scrapyard.
 The games system controls are highly customizable with a wide range of features for the ultimate personal robot experience.